 - Cost of a Border: Adding a border to your concrete sidewalk will cost you anywhere from $2.00-$5.00 per square foot.
 The price of curbing is dependent on how complex the project is and whether the concrete is poured on-site or pre-poured.

 - Cost of Color: Colored concrete costs $9.00 per square foot on average when using a powder that is directly mixed into the concrete, but you can also use acid stain or water-based stain.
-If you choose to stain your concrete rather than have a color mixed in, expect to pay an extra $2.00-$4.00 per square foot on top of the average material cost.
+Expect to pay an extra $2.00-$4.00 per square foot for acid staining, on top of the average material cost.

 - Cost of Stamping: Stamping concrete makes it much more interesting and beautiful than if it was left flat.
 When it comes to stamping, you pay for what you get; stamping can cost anywhere from $8.00-$25.00 per square foot, depending on the complexity and mastery of the design.